Main output matrices

 Structural connectome

 Structural connectomes are stored in the dwi/connectomes directory.
-Three main connectomes are generated per atlas, and are identified with a specific string:
+One main connectomes is generated per atlas, and are identified with a specific string:

 • full-connectome: Full connectome has cerebellar, subcortical and cortical nodes.

-Additionally, the edge lengths of each of the previous connectomes are stored in different files with the string edgeLengths.
+Additionally, the edge length of the previous connectomes is stored in a different file with the string edgeLengths.

 dwi/connectomes/